 Associate Professor of Electrical Engineering-Systems and Biomedical Engineering

-- 2005, Masters, Electrical Engineering, University of Illinois at Urbana-Champaign
+- Master's Degree, Electrical Engineering, University of Illinois at Urbana-Champaign

-- 2004, Bachelors, Electrical Engineering, University of Illinois at Urbana-Champaign
+- Bachelor's Degree, Electrical Engineering, University of Illinois at Urbana-Champaign

 Justin Haldar is an Associate Professor in the Ming Hsieh Department of Electrical Engineering.
 He is a member of the Signal and Image Processing Institute, and holds a joint appointment in the Department of Biomedical Engineering.
 He received the B.S. and M.S. degrees in electrical engineering in 2004 and 2005, respectively, and the Ph.D. in electrical and computer engineering in 2011, all from the Department of Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign.

 His research focuses primarily on the development of new data acquisition and signal processing methods for improved and accelerated magnetic resonance neuroimaging.
 His work has been recognized with a number of awards, including a 2014 NSF CAREER award and best paper awards at the 2010 International Symposium on Biomedical Imaging and the 2010 Annual International Conference of the IEEE Engineering in Medicine in Biology Society.